-During 2015, we entered into an Agreement with Stifel Bank.
-At December 31, 2015, we had \$95.0 million outstanding on our revolving credit facility, which is included in short-term borrowings in the accompanying consolidated statement of financial condition, and were in compliance with all covenants.
-See note 7 for further discussion of our short-term borrowings.
+We have a committed, secured Credit Agreement with Stifel Bank.
+At December 31, 2016, we had \$197.0 million outstanding on our revolving credit facility, which is included in short-term borrowings in the consolidated statement of financial condition, and were in compliance with all covenants.
+See Note 7 for further discussion of our short-term borrowings.